123456lugc/Data-Analysis-Marketing/README.md

 ## 🎯 Executive Recommendations

-These are the three actionable decisions this analysis supports:

 **1. Shift 30% of April's budget to June-style targeting** June achieved $94M revenue on $27K spend.
 April spent $67K for $76M revenue — 2.5× more spend for 19% less return.
-A 30% reallocation (~$20K) applied to June's timing and format mix is projected to increase net ROAS by 400–600 basis points.
+A 30% reallocation (~$20K) applied to June's timing and format mix is projected to improve overall ROAS by approximately 40–60%.

 **2. Consolidate creative spend into the 240×400 banner format** This single format generated 49% of all revenue ($129,930) and 45% of all clicks.
 The next two formats combined produce less than half of that.
-Reducing spend on underperforming sizes and concentrating on 240×400 is the lowest-risk, highest-confidence optimisation available.
+Reducing spend on the four underperforming sizes and concentrating on 240×400 is the lowest-risk, highest-confidence optimisation available.

 **3. Increase Campaign 2's budget by 20–30%**
 Campaign 2 has the highest ROAS (2.05×) but receives only 11% of total budget.
 Campaign 1 receives 85% of spend yet delivers a lower return per dollar.
 A controlled increase into Campaign 2 with performance monitoring over 30 days would validate whether this efficiency holds at scale.